eirikref/Fiber/README.md

 ## Requirements and Thoughts

-* I should return test data that is easy to handle inside a PHPUnit DataProvider method, that is arrays of test data that can be easily merged and then returned from the DataProvider
+* I should return test data that is easy to handle inside a PHPUnit DataProvider method, that is **return arrays of test data** that can be easily merged and then returned from the DataProvider

-* I should be able to generate and export the test data, since you might not want your test cases to depend on dynamically generated test data from a third-party library.
+* I should be able to generate and **export the test data**, since you might not want your test cases to depend on dynamically generated test data from a third-party library.
 I know I would be slightly skeptical myself.

 * Still, let us say we have a method that accepts a string longer than m but shorter than n.
-We should be able to generate a string that is longer than n, and generate it the exact same way over and over again in order to provide consistent test data.
+We should be able to generate a string that is longer than n, and **generate it the exact same way over and over again** in order to provide consistent test data.

-* But we should also be able to generate test data with random values every time if we want to.
+* But we should **also be able to generate test data with random values** every time if we want to.

-* The two most important use-cases is to get a bunch of test cases that are either all valid or all invalid (in the context of what I have asked for).
+* The two most important use-cases is to get a bunch of test cases that are **either all valid or all invalid** (in the context of what I have asked for).

-* Thoughts on what I need the String class to provide: empty string, strings of different length (not yet sure if I should provide certain default lengths or what), strings that are obviously too long, options should probably have a min/max length setting, all lowercase, all uppercase

 * Not quite sure if I should do everything through a central class/object `Fiber`, through separate classes (ie. `String`,